Rainbow-CPaaS/Rainbow-S2S-Samples/Rainbow-S2S-Sample-JavaEchoBot/README.md

 >my_working_dir/Rainbow-S2S-Samples/Rainbow-S2S-Sample-JavaEchoBot/botloader#

-6 -  edit my_working_dir/javabotloader/config/config.json to fit your registered credentials
+6 -  Edit my_working_dir/javabotloader/config/config.json to fit your registered credentials
+See section [Configuration files](https://github.com/Rainbow-CPaaS/Rainbow-S2S-Samples/blob/master/Building-application-with-Rainbow-OAS.md#configuration-files) of "Building S2S based application with Rainbow OpenAPI Specifications file and S2S Starter Kit" document for details.

-7 -  start JavaEchBot by typing node s2s-zmq-bot-loader.js
+7 -  Start JavaEchBot by typing node s2s-zmq-bot-loader.js

 >my_working_dir/javabotloader# node s2s-zmq-bot-loader.js

-8 - connect with rainbow web client with your registered credentials on the plateform were your the bot is registered.
+8 - Connect with rainbow web client with your registered credentials on the plateform were your the bot is registered.

-9 - send an IM message starting with #
+9 - Send an IM message starting with #